deveshdubey23/upfluence-live/deliverables.md

 * **Sandbox API Cap Exhaustion:**
 * *The Issue:* To prove our logic, we load-tested the live engine across all industries.
 This continuous real-time verification completely exhausted our standard developer sandbox credit limits, triggering system restrictions.
 * *The Fix:* We built a dual-tiered presentation strategy.
 While the live backend data pipeline is verified and code-complete, we concurrently deployed a flawless **Interactive Design Prototype** populated with representative industry datasets.
 This allows the executive team to inspect the entire unconstrained UI layout and feature set without being blocked by sandbox access limits.
+You can find it here: https://upfluence-henna.vercel.app/